 - Grooming contaminated paws and other parts of the body that got in contact with poison

-Detect Signs and Symptoms of Poisoning As Soon As Possible
+How To Detect Signs and Symptoms of Cat Poisoning?

 Let us face it – our cats are just like Schroedinger’s cat – we will never know they have been poisoned unless we see or hear of our kitties’ symptoms.
 There are two types of indicators you need to look out for.
 Once one of the two types is observed, the vet has to be contacted right away: